Who We Are

 Yes.
-However, the Growth Grant Panel requires full disclosure if the Provider expects to take an equity component in the enterprise or a performance fee upon the successful capital raise.
+However, the Growth Grant Panel requires full disclosure if the Provider expects to take an equity component in the enterprise or a performance fee upon the successful capital raising.
 If the aggregated amount of the equity component and performance fee is greater than 10% of the total deal, this will reflect unfavourably on the applicant, even though it will not automatically make them ineligible for a grant.

 WHAT IS A PERFORMANCE-BASED PAYMENT STRUCTURE?